-The following structural BMPs will be used on this site under this Early GEC Plan Approval:
+The following structural BMPs will be used on this site:

-Prior to grading activity, vehicle tracking controls and silt fencing will be installed per the approved plan in order to protect undisturbed areas.
-During grading construction activity, sediment control logs will be installed along all roadways to minimize erosion in areas of concentrated stormwater.
-Temporary sediment basins will be installed per the approved plan to temporarily treat stormwater on-site.
-The temporary control berm will be constructed at the north end of the site per the approved plan to help convey off-site flows around the site.
-Regular maintenance and inspection of these facilities will be necessary throughout the initial phase to ensure proper function.
+Prior to grading construction activity, vehicle tracking control pads will be installed at all access points to the property and silt fence will be installed per the approved plan in order to protect undisturbed areas.
+Sediment control logs will be installed along all roadways to minimize erosion in areas of concentrated stormwater.
+Erosion control blanket will be installed on all slopes 3:1 or greater.
+Prior to the installation of the storm piping, temporary sediment basins intended to collect stormwater and filter the sediment before conveyance further downstream.
+Immediately upon installation of storm piping, inlet protection will be installed at all inlet locations in order to protect the underground storm system.
+Regular maintenance and inspection of these facilities will be necessary throughout driveway construction and until vegetation is reestablished to ensure proper function of the temporary sediment basin outlet structures.